 James died a few years after his mother and his widow, Josie, married Bob the Builder.
 When Josie died, Bob the Builder successfully contested Josie’s Will.
 The result is that Mrs Smith’s estate eventually ended up with Bob the Builder’s family, not Mrs Smith’s own grandchildren.

-If James’ inheritance was in a Testamentary Trust then on his death his inheritance could have stayed in the Trust and when Josie died her new husband, Bob the Builder, would not have been able to make a claim.
-The inheritance would have gone directly to Mrs Smith’s grandchildren rather than to Josie’s new husband.
+If James’s inheritance was in a Testamentary Trust then on his death his inheritance could have stayed in the Trust and when Josie died her new husband, Bob the Builder, would not have been able to make a claim The inheritance would have gone directly to Mrs Smith’s grandchildren rather than to Josie’s new husband.

 A3.
 Beth is unemployed and a compulsive gambler.
 A Protective Trust would have ensured that Beth’s inheritance would benefit her rather than being lost to the casino and poker machines.

-Also your beneficiaries have no choice in the administration of your estate and if unhappy with the Trustee Company they cannot fire the Trustee Company and appoint another trustee company.
+Also, your beneficiaries have no choice in the administration of your estate and if unhappy with the Trustee Company they cannot remove the trustee company and appoint another Trustee Company.